dotnet/docs/docs/core/tools/sdk-errors/netsdk1137.md

 > It is no longer necessary to use the Microsoft.NET.Sdk.WindowsDesktop SDK.
 Consider changing the Sdk attribute of the root Project element to 'Microsoft.NET.Sdk'.

 To resolve this error, modify your project file to have `<Project Sdk="Microsoft.NET.Sdk">` instead of the `WindowsDesktop` SDK.
-This was changed in 5.0.